shreya05dixit/3D-Portfolio-Website/README.md

 ##  <br /> <a name="introduction">✨ Introduction</a>

-**[EN]** This 3D website, built with React and powered by Three.js, features engaging interactive elements.
+**[#]** This 3D website, built with React and powered by Three.js, features engaging interactive elements.
 Navigate aboard a small plane to explore a floating island and discover various information.
 On the contact page, a fox will dynamically react as you fill out the fields!

 ##  <br /> <a name="tech-stack">⚙️ Tech Stack</a>